-Table S3: Radiocarbon dates from Ban Lum Khao.
+S1 file Table C: Radiocarbon dates from Ban Lum Khao.
 Due to the bad preservation of bone collagen from the site, shell and charcoal samples was dated instead of bone.
 Burial 52 was dated at two labs (Oxford and Waikato) and both determinations exhibit good agreement.
 Wk-40470 is much older than OxA-29141, both from Bronze Age burial 89; the age of the former shell however is identical to the ages obtained from the Neolithic occupation, hence it is most likely part of the burial infill (disturbed sediment which include material from the lower Neolithic layers) rather than the grave goods.
 Note that the Neolithic charcoal determinations have much larger standard errors as they were produced using conventional methodologies.